Carreau/posts/18-planning-an-early-death-for-python-2.md

-Out of the discussion arose a topic that has long plagued the python community at large: code that requires legacy Python 2.7 is holding back the development data-science toolsets and – by extension – the progress of data science as a whole.
+Out of the discussion arose a topic that has long plagued the python community at large: code that requires legacy Python 2.7 is holding back the development of data-science toolsets and – by extension – the progress of data science as a whole.
 Python 2.7 was an important part of the history of scientific computing, but now it should be left as part of that history.
 Thus, we convened a small working group to plan a early death for Legacy Python.